 On January 1, 2024, we adopted Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures; however, the required disclosures are effective for our 2024 annual reporting and interim periods within fiscal years beginning after December 15, 2024.
-We are currently evaluating the impact of the adoption of this accounting standard on our consolidated financial statements and related disclosures.
+We are currently evaluating the impact of the adoption of this accounting standard on the related disclosures.